-FAST Calibration can be downloaded from http://github.com/MorZieg/FAST_Calibration.
+FAST Calibration can be downloaded from http://github.com/MorZieg/FAST\Calibration.
 The following preparations are required in order to successfully use the FAST Calibration tool.

-- 1. Create a directory with the following files and subfolders:

-- FAST calibration.m

-- empty subfolder data

-- subfolder calib_functions containing the following files:

-- accuracy.m

-- calibrate.m

-- critical_shmax.m

-- kratio.m

-- model deviation.m

-- solve.m

-- write_macro.m

-- 2. At least one data record for each the S{Hmax} and S{hmin} magnitude is required.
-The data records are assigned in the variable stress data in the file FAST calibration.m.

-- 3. Three test model scenarios with arbitrary but different displacement boundary conditions are required.
-These test model scenarios should be loaded in Tecplot 360 EX and at least S{Hmax}, S{hmin}, S_v, and the azimuth of S{Hmax} need to be computed.
+- 1. Create a directory with the following files and subfolders: - FAST\calibration.m - empty subfolder named data - subfolder calib\functions with the additionally required Matlab functions - 2.
+At least one data record for each the SHmax and Shmin magnitude is required.
+The data records are assigned in the variable stress\data in the file FAST\calibration.m. - 3.
+Three test model scenarios with arbitrary but different displacement boundary conditions are required.
+These test model scenarios should be loaded in Tecplot 360 EX and at least $S{Hmax}$ , $S{hmin}$ , $S_v$ , and the azimuth of $S{Hmax}$ need to be computed.
 This is most easily done by the Tecplot 360 EX Add-on GeoStress (Heidbach et al., 2020).
 If these variables are derived by another tool it is imperative that they are named "SHmax", "Shmin", "Sv", and "SHazi" (not case sensitive).

-4.2 Implementation (FAST_calibration.m)
+4.2 Implementation (FAST\calibration.m)

-The calibration of a model on horizontal stress magnitude information is conducted with help of the script $FAST_calibration.m$.
+The calibration of a model on horizontal stress magnitude information is conducted with help of the script FAST\calibration.m.
 A schematic overview of the procedure is provided in Fig. 4.2-1.
 The script is divided into two parts.
 In the first part the calibration data records and additional information are defined in variables.
-At least one S{hmin} and one S{Hmax} magnitude is required and additional observables may be defined.
-If no S{Hmax} magnitude information is available, alternatively a critically stressed crust assumption or an assumption on the k-ratio can be used to calibrate S{Hmax} .
+At least one $S{Hmin}$ and one $S{Hmax}$ magnitude is required and additional observables may be defined.
+If no $S{Hmax}$ magnitude information is available, alternatively a critically stressed crust assumption or an assumption on the k-ratio can be used to calibrate $S{Hmax}$ .
 Tab.
 4.2-1 lists the required input.
 In the provided script file, exemplified variables are defined that can be used for the calibration of the example files (Section 7.1).

 Once the variables are defined the first section of the script can be run.
 A Tecplot 360 EX macro file of the specified name is created and written to the current working directory of Matlab (it is encouraged to use the folder specified in the variable folder).
 The macro exports the modelled stress tensor at each location of a calibration data record for each of the three test model scenarios.
-Therefore, load the geomechanical model with displacement boundary conditions, derive S{Hmax} , S{hmin} , S{v} , and the azimuth of S{Hmax} with GeoStress, and execute the macro in Tecplot 360 EX.
+Therefore, load the geomechanical model with displacement boundary conditions, derive $S{Hmax}$ , $S{hmin}$ , $S_v$ , and the azimuth of $S{Hmax}$ with GeoStress, and execute the macro in Tecplot 360 EX.
 The variables are now written to a data file in the subfolder data that is accessible for Matlab.
 Now proceed to the second part of the script.